 Confused and stressed out about how to manage your money so you don’t run out before payday?
-Put these nine easy moves into action and you’ll be well on your way to simplify your spending.
+Put these nine easy moves into action and you’ll be well on your way to managing money like a pro.

-I know what you’re thinking—simplify and spending in the same sentence?
+I know what you’re thinking—simplify and managing money in the same sentence?
 Ha!
 Like that’s even possible when we have credit cards, debit cards, bank accounts, bills, bill-pay, auto-pay, fees, penalties, interest rates, and fees to keep track of.
 How can we possibly make managing money simple?

 By having a plan.
 By choosing to become accountable and then using every tactic possible to streamline and de-stress your money.